 It takes a bold fashionista to rock cowboy boots and I salute you!
 But an easy way to mess up is to think it’s okay to wear patterned or over-the-top boots with an over-the-top outfit.
 Hear me out, if your boots are multi-colored and patterned, let the boots shine on their own.
 Pair a little black dress with your fabulous pattern or another neutral color (navy, brown, grey, beige, white, etc.) What’s the point of splurging on fab boots if your loud outfit doesn’t let them speak for themselves?!
 Also we want you to look fresh out of Vogue, not fresh out of the circus.

 Now if your boots are plain neutral like black cowboy boots or brown, feel free to dress them up with a bright patterned dress or midi skirt!
 The whole idea is to compliment the boots

 While cowboy boots are seen as more casual shoes, dress them up!
 Throw on your oversized blazer and trench coat.
 Boots and suiting are such an unexpected pairing.
 Mix and match textures too if you have a neutral colored boot on!
 Add ruffles, silk, satin, velvet or leather for an elevated and polished finish that Vogue will want to copy.
 (Just don’t do sequins or fringe.)

 Don’t Get too Country On Me

-Many designers from Fendi to Isabel Marant are designing cowboy boots so don’t worry friend, you are definitely on-trend right now!
+Many designers from Fendi to Isabel Marant are designing western boots so don’t worry friend, you are definitely on-trend right now!
 The important thing is to make sure you’re comfortable and get the right size in your boots.
 Boots come in all sizes and widths so if you’re dropping a chunk of change, you can be picky about fit!